venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 ----------------------------------------------------------------------

 *This paper theoretically studied the ultrafast response time of a plasmonic distributed feedback laser in the large-signal modulation regime.
-The authors demonstrated the dependence of response limit with*
-*pump spot size using both numerical and analytical approaches.
+The authors demonstrated the dependence of response limit with pump spot size using both numerical and analytical approaches.
 The identification on different ultrafast stages and insights on pump-tunable lasing dynamics could facilitate the applications of plasmon lasers in optoelectronic devices.*

 **Review**

 *However, the manuscript focused on plasmonic nanohole arrays with a specific parameter design (100-nm hole, 470-nm spacing and 100-nm film thickness).
-Are the conclusions on the critical pump spot size and*
-*ultrafast response limit (1 ps) general enough to plasmon nanohole array lasers in different design parameters (film thickness, hole size, spacing)?*
+Are the conclusions on the critical pump spot size and ultrafast response limit (1 ps) general enough to plasmon nanohole array lasers in different design parameters (film thickness, hole size, spacing)?
+Also, plasmon lasers based on nanohole arrays and nanoparticle arrays show different lasing mechanisms from surface plasmon polariton and surface lattice resonances, respectively.
+It is not a fair comparison between the calculated response time of plasmon nanohole arrays and experimental results of nanoparticle arrays to verify the accuracy of theoretical modeling (final paragraph, the introduction section).*

 **Response**

-**1.** The time response of the plasmonic laser is determined by the Purcell factor and the EM field relaxation rate in plasmonic structure.
-These characteristics depend on film thickness, hole size, spacing.
-For this reason, the values of the critical pump spot size and ultrafast response limit are different for divergent realizations of plasmon nanohole array lasers.

-However, our analytical model shows that the existence of the critical pump spot size is related to finite size of an effective laser mode.
-When the size of pump beam is greater than the size of the effective laser mode the response time almost does not depend on the size of pump beam.
+Note that the pump spot effectively excites the EM field inside the pumped area which forms an effective laser mode.
+The existence of the *critical* size of the pump beam corresponds to the size of the effective mode.
+Qualitatively, the size of the effective mode is equal to the characteristic propagation length of the EM field along the plasmonic structure, which is$\sim v_{\text{group}}/ \gamma_a$.
+When the size of the pump beam is greater than the size of the effective laser mode, the response time almost does not depend on the size of the pump beam.
 When the size of the pump beam becomes smaller than the size of the effective laser mode, the response time increases with the decrease of the pump beam size.
-For this reason, the critical pump spot size takes place in different realizations of the plasmonic distributed-feedback lasers.

-**Review**

-*Also, plasmon lasers based on nanohole arrays and nanoparticle arrays show different lasing mechanisms from surface plasmon polariton and surface lattice resonances, respectively.
-It is not a fair comparison*
-*between the calculated response time of plasmon nanohole arrays and experimental results of nanoparticle arrays to verify the accuracy of theoretical modeling (final paragraph, the introduction section).*

-**Response**
+The effective laser mode is formed by the Bloch modes of a periodic plasmonic structure which determine a characteristic group velocity and a dissipation constant.
+Of course, modes in different types of structure have different group velocities and relaxation constants.
+Nevertheless, from the qualitative arguments presented above, there is always the *critical* size of the pump beam, for which the response time is minimal.

-**2.** It is true that in our numerical simulations we consider plasmon lasers based on nanohole arrays, though in the work [Torma] the experiment has been conducted for plasmon lasers based on nanoparticle arrays in the different geometry.
-In this regard, the conformity of the response times obtained in the experiment and in our simulations is not a fair verification of the accuracy of our theoretical modeling.
-We agree with the referee in this point and have reformulated the last paragraph in the Introduction section by excluding this direct comparison.
+However, the specific value of the time response strongly depends on the type of the plasmonic structure.
+Indeed, the response time depends on the Rabi constant of interaction.
+In turn, the Rabi constant is determined by the volume of the plasmonic mode which is different for surface plasmon-polariton and surface lattice resonances.
+In our numerical simulations, we consider plasmon lasers based on nanohole arrays, though in the work [[Daskalakis, Konstantinos S., et al. *Nano letters* 18.4 (2018): 2658-2665.](https://pubs.acs.org/doi/abs/10.1021/acs.nanolett.8b00531)] the experiment has been conducted for plasmon lasers based on nanoparticle arrays in the different geometry.
+In this regard, we agree with the referee that the comparison of the response times obtained in the experiment and in our simulations is not a fair verification of the accuracy of our theoretical modeling.

+In the revised version of the manuscript, we reformulate the last paragraph in the <u>Introduction</u> section by excluding this direct comparison between our theory and the experiment.
+In <u>Conclusion</u>, we add the qualitative arguments that the *critical* size of the pump beam is a common feature for plasmonic DFB lasers.

 **Review**